thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/grace-and-empowerment.md

 ## Empowered by Grace, Not Effort

-Sin is not just a behavior problem or a mistake - it is a heart condition; a destructive power that separates us from God, enslaves the soul ([Rom 3:23](https://www.biblegateway.com/passage/?search=rom%203%3A23&version=NKJV)), *and the wages of sin is death* ([Rom 6:23](https://www.biblegateway.com/passage/?search=rom%206%3A23&version=NKJV)) And no amount of self-effort, religion, or morality can remove it's stain or break.
+Sin is not just a behaviour problem or a mistake - it is a heart condition; a destructive power that separates us from God, enslaves the soul ([Rom 3:23](https://www.biblegateway.com/passage/?search=rom%203%3A23&version=NKJV)), *and the wages of sin is death* ([Rom 6:23](https://www.biblegateway.com/passage/?search=rom%206%3A23&version=NKJV)) And no amount of self-effort, religion, or morality can remove it's stain or break.